CldMet/nvim-config/README.md

 My Neovim config.

 This repository contains my personal Neovim configuration written in Lua.
 I created this repo to maintain my own Neovim config and to provide a launch point for any one who wants to use the config.
-This config is inspired by youtube content creators, the Neovim Kickstart config and other Neovim users configs.
+This config is inspired by YouTube content creators, the Neovim Kickstart config and other Neovim users configs.
 Feel free to pinch code or fork your own version.

-I use this config on linux and Win 11 WSL2, linux just works, WSL can throw some curveballs and appears to be much pickier with the config.
+I use this config on Linux and Win 11 WSL2, Linux just works, WSL can throw some curve balls and appears to be much pickier with the config.

 ## Requirements

-- Neovim 0.11.* (do not use nightly builds)
+- Neovim 0.11.\* (do not use nightly builds)
 - Git
 - A Nerdfont (https://www.nerdfonts.com/font-downloads)
-- A hardware accelerated terminal I like WezTerm on linux, and Windows Terminal for Win 11.
+- A hardware accelerated terminal emulator.
+I like WezTerm on Linux, and Windows Terminal for Win 11.

 ## Installation

-All install steps are written with debian based distros in mind, im using Ubuntu in WSL.
+All install steps are written with Debian based distros in mind, im using Ubuntu in WSL.

 ### Install dependencies